Participating in a clinical study

 A clinical trial shall always have a responsible clinical investigator who is a registered doctor or dentist, and a medical expert.
 As always, they of course have ethical and medical responsibility for their patients.

-Many clinical studies are started and conducted by pharmaceutical companies or companies that develop medical technology apparatus.
+Many clinical studies are started and conducted by pharmaceutical companies or companies that develop medical devices.
 However, the studies are always conducted in collaboration with doctors and other healthcare personnel.
-Doctors can also inititiate and conduct studies, for example in order to investigate whether a medicine that is already approved may also be effective as therapy in other diseases.
+Doctors can also initiate and conduct studies, for example in order to investigate whether a medicine that is already approved may also be effective as therapy in other diseases.

 The organization or the company that conducts a clinical study, together with any clinics and doctors participating, have considerable obligations and responsibilities.
 The responsibility covers areas such as:

 The safety and well-being of the study participants has the highest priority, but there is no 100 % guarantee that taking part in a clinical study is risk-free.
 Although the therapies, including medicines, have been investigated in lots of different ways, including trials on animals, it is not possible to be entirely sure that humans will react in the same way.
 For example, allergies that humans can suffer from may be difficult to discover in animals.
-Even though the risk of anything unexpected happening that leads to damage is small, anyone carrying out a clinical study must be insured in order to compensate patients who may suffer.
+Even though the risk of unexpected events that lead to damage is small, anyone carrying out a clinical study must have an insurance in order to compensate patients who may suffer.